Mobile Bay Area

 Fort Blakeley (State Park)

-A major Confederate work, with 35 guns mounted in nine numbered lunettes, and with over five miles of breastworks.
-Located at the old town of Blakeley.
+A major Confederate work, with 35 guns mounted in nine numbered lunettes, and with over five miles of earthworks and breastworks.
+Located at the old antebellum townsite of Blakeley.
 Between 6000 and 9000 black Union troops fought here in April 1865, making this battle the third largest fought with black troops during the Civil War.
+It was also the last major battle of the war east of the Mississippi River.
+Portions of the Union lines also are still extant.
 Admission fee.
+See also Explore Southern History.com

 (unknown dates), Mobile County